 History, colonialism, growth, nostalgia, decay and transformation collide in this introduction to Lagos, as three characters mould the identity of their megacity and where they belong in it.

-Human Study #1 is an installation in which humans can take part in online streamed performances in which they are drawn live by robots located in Belgium.
+Human Study #1 is an installation in which humans took part in online streamed performances in which they were drawn live by robots located in Belgium.